Ankitaurade3/Customer_behavior_analysis/README.md

 An End-to-End Customer Behavior Analytics Project Using Python, SQL & Tableau

-What: Customer Behavior Analytics.
-Why: Turning transactions and shopping data into insights to make improve the business.
-How: Python, SQL, Tableau
-Outcome: Actionable business intelligence and Answered Business questions

 📌 Project Overview

 This project showcases how customer transaction data can be converted into actionable business intelligence through an end-to-end analytics process.
 By combining data cleaning, SQL-based analysis, and interactive visualization, the project highlights how data supports smarter business decisions.